 Here’s a few ways to make some memories with your kids this week.

 1. If you’re lucky enough to live in the right climate, go maple syrup tapping.
-This is a can’t-miss experience for those of us who live near sugar maple trees this time of year (here’s info for Minnesotans on how to find sites that are doing it and others can google their states for locations and info).
+This is a can’t-miss experience for those of us who live near sugar maple trees this time of year.

 2. Use recycled newspaper to make plantable muffin tin pots for seedlings.
 Visit Hands are full, Hearts are full for the wonderful tutorial.

 3. Make some whimsical finger puppets.
 Check out das-wolkenschaf’s photostream for more wonderful inspiration (edit: it’s no longer online, unfortunately).